tocchan/guildhall/sd3/assignments/a04/notes/blockallocator.md

     - useful when memory usage is less important, but speed is (depends on the type of allocator)
   - So allocator should be able to fully work within that block of memory without asking for more
     - If given a base, try to allocate from base as little as possible;
-- Block allocators will only grow.
-- Are very fast (mostly)
-  - When allocating a chunk, at the mercy of the parent allocator, but this should be a rare occurance
-  - Once saturated, all frees and allocations amount to a couple of pointer assignments;
-- Predictable internal fragmentation and no external fragmentation
-- Bad cache-coherency (initially blocks will allocate linearly, but soon get shuffled by usage)
-- Fairly simple to make thread-safe, even lockless

 ### New Concepts
 - Alignment and `alignof`